 In order to share a little more about my influences, two footnotes come to mind.

 First, I never planned to be a writer.
 In fact, I had reading challenges in my early years.
 It wasn’t until high school that I learned to read fluently, an achievement to which I give Franz Kafka partial credit.
 You see, I could not put down “The Metamorphosis.”
 After this, I simply could not not write.
-This led to a series of notebooks, adolescent reflections on living in a perpetual state of underwater.
+This led to a series of notebooks, teenage rants on how it feels to live in a perpetual state of underwater.

-Around that time, magical realism took me hostage, literally.
+Around that time, Magical Realism took me hostage, literally.
 To begin with, I was raising a son who did things differently.
-He walked, talked and learned differently than most inhabitants of this galaxy.
+He walked, talked, and learned differently than most inhabitants of this galaxy.
 This experience caused me to question every reasonable belief, opinion, and judgment I had accepted about the nature of reality and God.
-It sent me on a wild quest for answers, a long, fruitful adventure into spiritual study and practice, a degree in literature and writing, gushing first drafts and furious ruminations, and the first fruits of which was a collection of short stories involving a leopard who dreams he is a businessman, a lovelorn medical resident who gives cadavers psychic readings, Euripides and Sophocles jotting down inspired lines while girl and boy watching at an outdoor café.
+It sent me on a wild quest for answers, a long, fruitful adventure into spiritual study and practice, a degree in literature and writing, gushing first drafts and furious ruminations, and the first fruits of which were a collection of short stories involving a leopard who dreams of being a businessman, a lovelorn medical resident who gives cadavers psychic readings, Euripides and Sophocles jotting down inspired lines while girl and boy watching at an outdoor café.

-Still hostage, I constantly snatch words and phrases out of the ethers to record them like they were potent charms.
-Magical realism allows me room to explore themes of love, identity, power, social/political concepts, and the nature of reality from a fresh point of view.
+Since then, I have been snatching words and phrases out of the ethers to record them like they were potent charms.
+Magical Realism allows me room to explore themes of love, identity, spirituality, power, social/political concepts, and the nature of reality from a fresh point of view.
 It gives my imagination freedom to run.
 It lit the spark of a thirteen-year fire that fueled the writing of The Improbable Wonders of Moojie Littleman, my debut novel.